 ….. as long as you book direct.

-WorldHotels – gives you 500 Virgin Flying Club miles per stay as you can see here
+WorldHotels – gives you 500 Virgin Flying Club points per stay as you can see here

 Earning more Virgin Flying Club miles

-Even if you regularly stay at one of these chains, you may think twice before bothering with Virgin miles because you would never earn enough for a decent redemption.
+Even if you regularly stay at one of these chains, you may think twice before bothering with Virgin points because you would never earn enough for a decent redemption.

-You can even transfer Flying Club miles into Hilton Honors or IHG Rewards Club points, allowing you to indirectly earn Hilton points whilst staying at another chain!
-The minimum number of Virgin miles required is 10,000 and the transfer rate is 1:1.5 into Hilton and 1:1 into IHG.
+You can even transfer Flying Club points into Hilton Honors or IHG Rewards Club points, allowing you to indirectly earn Hilton points whilst staying at another chain.
+The minimum number of Virgin points required is 10,000 and the transfer rate is 1:1.5 into Hilton and 1:1 into IHG.